 1) You’re willing to put in the time and effort necessary to prepare for the retake.

 Use the score report from your first test to map out how much time you’ll need to improve your skills.
 For low-scoring students, this might require several months, or an intense effort if you have limited time.
 You might consider finding a tutor (or purchasing additional hours, if you had one before) to help.
+If you go this route, check out our blog How to Get the Most Out of a Ten Hour Tutoring Package.
 Then, take at least one more practice test, preferably more, before the next real test to make sure you’re making progress.